 This course is designed strictly for business and economics majors.
 This course is a review of algebra followed by the study of functions, mathematics of finance, matrix theory, linear systems, linear programming, and exponential and logarithmic functions.
-This is a three credit hour course

 MA 113E Math for Elementary Teachers I